Tutorial

 First things first, you’ll need the gaolbreak.
 The MobileRead Wiki has a short little guide on how to gaolbreak your Kindle.
 You’ll want to follow that down, stopping at the screen-saver 1 hack section.

-While you can install the screen-saver hack and even the fonts hack, which allows you take control of your font customisation if you so wish, you’re much better off installing KOReader, as is covered later in this guide, which completely overhauls the experience and gives you many more options and a much nicer experience.
+While you can install the screen-saver hack and even the fonts hack, which allows you to take control of your font customisation if you so wish, you’re much better off installing KOReader, as is covered later in this guide, which completely overhauls the experience and gives you the aforementioned options in addition to many more and a much nicer overall experience.

 KUAL